Things You Must Know

 INSTITUTIONAL SCHOLARSHIP

-Institutional scholarships are those scholarships granted by Milligan College.
+Institutional scholarships are those scholarships granted by Milligan University.

 REFUND IN THE EVENT OF WITHDRAWAL FROM CLASS

-See the Catalog for information regarding refunds from withdrawal of a course in Graduate & Professional Studies programs.
+See the Catalog for information regarding refunds from withdrawal of a course in Graduate & Professional Studies programs or for terms other than fall and spring.

 RETURN OF TITLE IV FUNDS (FEDERAL FINANCIAL AID)